 What Trauma Care and First Responder Skills Will I Learn?

 Real First Aid courses are structured for practical application in the real world.
 The courses are complementary, building a solid foundation for multi-skilled first aid and CPR practitioners.
 As a specialised course, An Introduction to Tactical Medicine is particularly beneficial for people working in dangerous, life-threatening occupations, or for those who are likely to be called upon for intense first aid intervention.
-Skills learnt in RFA0001 include:
+Skills learnt in the content of the RFA0001 include:

 Kinematics of trauma: Understanding the laws of motion, energy, and the potential for trauma injury.
 Investigating injuries relative to the speed of the victim, vehicle, weapon or other cause of trauma injury.